MetalDetectorRocks/metal-release-butler/README.md

 The generated token is displayed on the console after script execution.
 Send the token with every request in the `Authorization` Header as Bearer Token.

-To disable authorization, start the application with the environment variable 'ROCKS_METALDETECTOR_AUTHENTICATION_ENABLED' and the value 'FALSE'.

 ## 5 Start the application

 via gradle